rafalmas/gript/README.md

 These values are:

-- `app.module` : the name of the project.
-It's also used in Angular `$templateCache` modules.
+- `app.module` : mandatory name of the project.
+It's being used as a module name when generating Angular modules, like `$templateCache` or constants modules.
 - `hostHeader` host header
 - `url` the url of your project
 - `repository` the GIT url of your application, used in the `release` and `prerelease` tasks.